Africa Kiteboard Spot in Cape Verde

 • Yes

-How to get to Santa Maria and how to bring it about while you're there
+How to get to Santa Maria

 Santa Maria's accessibility is facilitated by its proximity to Amílcar Cabral International Airport, a mere 18 kilometers away.
 The journey from the airport to the ION CLUB centers is conveniently covered by a short taxi ride or public bus, providing seamless transportation.
 The island's compact size allows for easy exploration on foot, with additional options like rental bikes and cars for those looking to venture further into the island's attractions.